hl2guide/RunMPV/README.md

 ## Requirements

+1) A working internet connection

-RunMPV targets and requires both Windows and the .NET Framework 4.8.
+2) RunMPV targets and requires both Windows and the .NET Framework 4.8.

-If you're using a recent build of Windows 10 the .NET Framework 4.8 should already be installed.
+_If you're using a recent build of Windows 10 the .NET Framework 4.8 should already be installed._

-If you're using Windows 8.1 and older download: https://dotnet.microsoft.com/download/dotnet-framework/thank-you/net48-web-installer
+_If you're using Windows 8.1 and older download: https://dotnet.microsoft.com/download/dotnet-framework/thank-you/net48-web-installer_

-It requires the Windows version of MPV (https://mpv.io/installation/), simply place this app's EXE file in the MPV folder and run it.
+3) The Windows version of MPV (https://mpv.io/installation/), simply place this app's EXE file in the MPV folder and run it.

 ## Usage